 - Check into colleges and universities to see what programs are available and if there is a re-training possibility for you.

 - Find out what is required to start receiving benefits.
 There might be a waiting period so you will need to factor that into your planning.

 - Update your resume

-- Be ready when you find the right job.
+- Be ready when you find the right job – it can also be one of the remote jobs.
 Make sure you have a professional master resume/cover letter so you can target your resume to each job with very little work.

 The bottom line is, no answer is right and no answer is wrong.
 It completely depends on you and your own personal situation.
 Every person will react differently to the news that they are going to be out of work.

 If you’re not sure what the right approach is for you, don’t be afraid to reach out to others to help you make the best choices.
 Involve your family in the decision making process as your decision will affect them too.
 You can take advantage of a number of programs and services available to help you with this transition, and of course, you can always seek the services of a Certified Professional Career Coach.

 Consider all of the factors that will play a role in your decision, and move forward in the direction that best suits you.